indimail/indimail-virtualdomains/.github/README-indimail.md

 # IndiMail Delivery mechanism explained

-Any email that needs to be delivered needs to be put into a queue before it can be taken up for delivery.
+Any email that needs to be delivered needs to be put in a queue before it can be taken up for delivery.
 Email can be submitted to the queue using [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) command or qmail\_open() function.
 The following programs use the qmail\_open() API -
 [condredirect(1)](https://github.com/indimail/indimail-mta/wiki/condredirect.1), [dot-forward(1)](https://github.com/indimail/indimail-mta/wiki/dot-forward.1), [fastforward(1)](https://github.com/indimail/indimail-mta/wiki/fastforward.1), [filterto(1)](https://github.com/indimail/indimail-mta/wiki/filterto.1), [forward(1)](https://github.com/indimail/indimail-mta/wiki/forward.1), [maildirserial(1)](https://github.com/indimail/indimail-mta/wiki/maildirserial.1), [new-inject(1)](https://github.com/indimail/indimail-mta/wiki/new-inject.1), [ofmipd(8)](https://github.com/indimail/indimail-mta/wiki/ofmipd.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8), [qmail-qmqpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpd.8), [qmail-qmtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmtpd.8), [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8), [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8), [qreceipt(1)](https://github.com/indimail/indimail-mta/wiki/qreceipt.1), [replier(1)](https://github.com/indimail/indimail-mta/wiki/replier.1), [rrforward(1)](https://github.com/indimail/indimail-mta/wiki/rrforward.1), [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8).
 Of these, [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) and [qmail-qmtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmtpd.8) accept an email for a domain only if the domain is listed in rcpthosts.
 Once an email is accepted into the queue, [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) decides if the mail is to be delivered locally or to a remote address.
 If you are using [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8), it is [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8) that does the job of [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) and [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8).
 If you are using [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8), it is [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) that does the job of [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) and [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8).
 If the email address corresponds to a domain listed in <u>locals</u> or <u>virtualdomains</u> control file, steps are taken to have the email delivered locally.

 ## Delivery Mode

+indimail-mta supports delivery to [Maildir](https://cr.yp.to/proto/maildir.html) or as [mbox](https://en.wikipedia.org/wiki/Mbox) in user's HOME directory or <u>/var/spool/mail</u>.
 The delivery mode depends on the argument passed to [qscheduler(8)](https://github.com/indimail/indimail-mta/wiki/qscheduler.8) during startup.
 The script <u>/service/qmail-send.25/run</u> passes the content of the file <u>/etc/indimail/control/defaultdelivery</u> as an argument to [qscheduler(8)](https://github.com/indimail/indimail-mta/wiki/qscheduler.8).

 See <u>INSTALL.mbox</u>, <u>INSTALL.maildir</u>, and <u>INSTALL.vsm</u> for more information.
 To select your default mailbox type, just enter the defaultdelivery value from the table into <u>/etc/indimail/control/defaultdelivery</u>. e.g., to select the standard qmail Maildir delivery, do:

 `echo ./Maildir/ >/etc/indimail/control/defaultdelivery`

-**NOTE**: If you are using [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8), then the deliver mode depends on the argument passed to [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8).
+**NOTE**: If you are using [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8), then the delivery mode depends on the argument passed to [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8).
 The [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8) startup script <u>/service/slowq-send/run</u> also uses <u>/etc/indimail/control/defaultdelivery</u> for the default delivery mode.
 If you are using [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8), the deliver mode depends on the -d option. [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) doesn't use the <u>defaultdelivery</u> control file.

 ## Addresses